devnationworld/resources/README.md

 [30 days to form a new habit of coding – are you in?](https://www.geeksforgeeks.org/30-days-to-form-a-new-habit-of-coding-are-you-in) GeeksforGeeks has launched 30 Days of Code, a free course where you can attempt one coding question every day for 30 days and can master your Data structure and Algorithm skills.
 [GEEKSFORGEEKS]

 ## Lists
+[8 mobile app security best practices developers should follow.](https://dev.to/kovalchuk/8-mobile-app-security-best-practices-developers-should-follow-544o) Best protected applications are those developed using the security by design approach when security is taken into account on the initial stages of the development process.
+[DEVTO]

+[Top 50 data structure and algorithms interview questions for programmers.](https://medium.com/javarevisited/50-data-structure-and-algorithms-interview-questions-for-programmers-b4b1ac61f5b0) Frequently asked programming interview questions from different interviews for programmers at different levels of experience.
+[MEDIUM.JAVAREVISITED]

 [Useful VS code extensions for front-end developers.](https://www.smashingmagazine.com/2021/05/useful-vs-code-extensions-web-developers/) Meet useful Visual Studio Code extensions for web developers: little helpers to minimize slow-downs and frustrations, and boost developer’s workflow along the way.
 [SMASHING.MAGAZINE]

 [Free cloud database services.](https://bejamas.io/blog/free-cloud-database-services/) A list of free cloud database services that you could use for your business.
 [BEJAMAS]